Joint Artistic Director and Co-Founder

 He has 20 years experience, working extensively as head of sound, production engineer, and sound designer across the UK, as well as many countries around the world.

-He has proudly been an associate artist with Box of Tricks Theatre Company for 13 years.
+He has proudly been an associate artist with Box of Tricks Theatre Company for over 13 years.

 Davinia started her career in the arts as an actress and producer with her company In The Red, but moved into arts administration on 2009.
 She worked for Arts Council England as an assessor before moving into the role of Literary and Talent Development Administrator at the Royal Exchange Theatre.
 After this, she worked for the Regional Theatre Young Director Scheme, working specifically with makers and directors.
 She is currently the Talent Development Producer; Theatre at HOME.
 She is also a non-executive director for Filament Theatre Company.

 John Quayle (BA HONS; FCCA) is a retired accountant with extensive financial and legal experience.
 He is a former Financial Controller and Company Secretary of major international trading companies, a former Trustee of a major North West hospital trust and is currently a Member Nominated Trustee of a large UK company pension plan.